Macrometacorp/docs/docs/akamai/manage-integrations.md

 ---
 sidebar_position: 10
-title: Manage Integrations
+title: Manage Akamai Integrations
 ---

-This page describes how to integrate Akamai's EdgeWorker functionality with the Macrometa platform.
+This page describes how to integrate Akamai EdgeWorker functionality with the Macrometa platform.

 :::note
 This feature is currently in preview.